vidjil/vidjil/doc/vidjil-algo.md

 2. In case of paired-end sequencing, the reads must have already been merged in the BAM file.

+The `--first-reads` option restricts the analysis on a few sequences, for example to probe a large file or to test some parameters.
+However, read files may be not homogeneous, with biais in the sequences at the start of the file.
+The `--sampled-reads` option rather considers *regularly sampled sequences* from the file.
+It is thus generally safe to run `--sampled-reads 1000` to have a fast insight of what there is in some data.

 ## Germline presets: locus and recombination selection